harvesthill/reddit-wiki-archive/steroids/trestolone.md

 ###e.
 Short Half-life

-In a study on MENT's half-life, MENT Acetate was used to determine the rate of hydrolysis of the acetate ester and how quickly elevated MENT plasma levels were reached.
-The half-life is **VERY** short, calculated to be only 40 minutes for 500mcg of *unesterified* compound injected IV.
+The half-life of *unesterified* compound injected IV is **VERY** short, calculated to be only 40 minutes for 500mcg.
 A Swedish study^(9) injecting MENT IM found a longer half-life of 224 minutes due to the extended absorption time of IM injection.
 Peak MENT concentrations were dose-dependent and were reached about 1–2 hours after the injections.

 Daily administration should be sufficient with the Acetate ester.
 Enanthate and Decanoate formulations with significantly longer half-life values to be injected twice per week and once per week, respectively, are also commercially available.

 ###f.
-Rapid Recovery
+Rapid Recovery of Spermatogenisis

 A comprehensive human study conducted on male subjects compared the effects of MENT to Testosterone, both *solo* and accompanied with the progestin Etonogestrel, on spermatogenesis, sex drive, and safety biomarkers associated with androgen use.
 This was a robust study, containing 29 subjects tested for 48 weeks.^(8)